 “Heat-related illness” is a term doctors use that encompasses everything from heat exhaustion and heat rash to heatstroke (also called sunstroke).
 It occurs when the body can’t cool itself off by sweating.
 This overheating can cause internal damage, if not caught in time.
 Here’s how to spot it, or better yet prevent it, when the temperature goes up.

-Be alert to heat exhaustion symptoms and heat stroke symptoms
+Be alert to heat exhaustion and heatstroke symptoms.

 Heatstroke is the most serious form of heat-related illness, but you should also look out for the signs of heat exhaustion before they progress to a life-threatening condition.

-“Stop exercising and get medical attention immediately if you feel exhausted, light-headed or experience other concerning symptoms,” says Jennifer Boozer, DO, a family medicine physician at Keck Medicine of USC and a clinical assistant professor of family medicine at the Keck School of Medicine of USC.
+“Stop exercising and get medical attention immediately, if you feel exhausted, light-headed or experience other concerning symptoms,” says Jennifer Boozer, DO, a family medicine physician at Keck Medicine of USC and clinical assistant professor of family medicine at the Keck School of Medicine of USC.

-If you collapse from heatstroke, your temperature will be above 104°F and you will experience central nervous system dysfunction, including symptoms such as disorientation, headache, irritability or confusion.
+If you collapse from heatstroke, your temperature will be above 104 degrees F, and you will experience central nervous system dysfunction, including symptoms such as disorientation, headache, irritability or confusion.
 “You may also have altered consciousness or even seizures,” Boozer adds.

 It’s important to treat heat exhaustion and heatstroke as soon as the symptoms are recognized.
 “In either case, call 911 immediately,” Boozer says, “and do not wait for paramedics to arrive to take action.
 Begin the cooling process with these steps: